 A quick Google of the “benefits of CBD to the skin” and quickly it becomes a minefield.
 There are many claims made by many different voices across the internet.
 So, what are the facts?
 Is CBD good for the skin or is it all hearsay and rumour today?
 Today we dig into it.
 In particular, we refer to the European Commission’s Cosmetic Ingredients directory as a source for facts.
 This is a useful and credible source that records what functions are proven about this exciting ingredient.
-Without further ado, let’s explore the four science-backed CBD benefits for skin.
+Without further ado, let’s explore the four science-backed benefits of CBD Skincare products.

 CBD as an anti-sebum agent